AlejandroMar/locations-api/README.md

 # Connecting to the API
-To save locations with the API, make a <span style="color:red; font-weight:bold">POST </span> request to the following end point:
+To save locations with the API, make a <span style="color:red; font-weight:bold">POST </span> request to the following endpoint:
 > http<nolink>://localhost:4000/api/locations/

 ## Request headers